Facebook says security flaw in 50 million accounts let hackers take over profiles

 The flaw in Facebook’s code was related to the site’s “view as” feature, which lets people see what their own profile looks like to someone else.
 Facebook said it had disabled the feature for now and was resetting the digital keys — known as “access tokens” — that the 50 million people use to log in, as well as the digital keys of another 40 million accounts that had been “subject” to a “view as” look-up in the past year.

-Facebook noted that the affected users would have to log in to their accounts and would receive a notification at the top of their New Feed.
+Facebook noted that the affected users would have to log in to their accounts and would receive a notification at the top of their News Feed.

 The attackers did not take passwords or credit card information, the company said.